 Got some suggestions for this page?
 E-mail us at: Digital@richmondscouts.org.uk

 Material on this page is aimed at Section Leaders (i.e. Beaver Scout Leaders, Cub Scout Leaders, Scout Leaders or Explorer Leaders) but where the resources are suitable for young people to tackle independently or that parents and guardians can help deliver, we have noted these as necessary.
 Where we have included new ideas then we will highlight these for a few days (with the word NEW) so that they can be more easily identified.
 Some articles may be updated and indicated as such.

 A note for Leaders and Parents/Guardians : no activity should be undertaken which does not conform to current government advice.
 Guidance on the current Covid-19 measures can be found here.
 Guidance on the health and well-being of young people in present circumstances can be found here and further advice can be found on the website of The Association for Young People’s Health which can be found here

-Updates for Lockdown #2
+Updates for Lockdown #2 and beyond

 Edmund Hilary Explorers recently celebrated Pancake Day, with sizzling pans across their member’s kitchens.
 Here’s an example of the output – yum!

 As well as being a Scout leader at 2nd Farnham, Brennan Healey is also a Station Officer at Twickenham Fire Station.
 Brennan has just completed a series of Videos and Power Points to cover the Scouts Fire Safety Badge all wrapped up in 2 x 40 min Zoom meetings.
 If the Groups on Twickenham’s Ground (i.e. covering Hamptons, Teddington, Twickenham and Whitton) would like to take advantage of this opportunity please contact the DC, Scout ADC or ADC P&P for Brennan’s contact details.
 Note that meetings can be planned for any day of the week but may be time restrictive to around 5.15